How-They-Voted-Ireland/client-app/README.md

 - Dail Constituencynumber of seats added manually

 ## Contribute

+### Content

+The app will feature a list of Dail debates and bills.
+These are often difficult to read and understand without context.
+Contributions are sought for simplified, unbiased explanations of these along with classification into categories such as health, housing, childcare, policing, etc...

+### Code

 If you are interested in getting involved in the development of this app get in touch - [info@howtheyvoted.ie](mailto:info@howtheyvoted.ie)